Job Code Pay Scale Group Pay Scale Type Bargaining Unit Civil Service or Non-Civil Service Last Executive Board Change Executive Board Change History

 • Ability to communicate effectively in writing.

-MINIMUM EXPERIENCE AND TRAINING: (NOTE: Based on Entry Level Knowledges, Skills, and Abilities.):
+MINIMUM EXPERIENCE AND TRAINING: (NOTE: Based on the Entry Level Knowledges, Skills, and Abilities)

 • Three years of firefighting experience as a member of a municipal or governmental fire department and possession of a high school diploma or equivalent.